 White swans are the norm 🦢- Black swans are a foreseeable market opportunity.

 New York Professor Nassim Taleb used the term in his book “The Black Swan to outline the meaning of this in Innovation, and Crisis Management.
 The power of highly improbable events”.
-Nassim Taleb uses the Thanksgiving Turkey to describe why expectations built on historical events can fail dramatically.
+Nassim Taleb uses a Thanksgiving Turkey to describe why expectations built on historical events can fail dramatically.

 Is the Covid19 crisis a black swan event?

 In a guest article for the “Neue Zürcher Zeitung” (NZZ), he and his co-author Mark Spitznagel explain why the corona crisis should by no means be considered a Black Swan event, “for which being unprepared is excusable.

-As it may be too late for preparing for Covid19 as a trigger event – the more question is: How to find out about the next battlefield, how to understand it´s impact and and how to prepare for it.
-Taleb writes, that Singapore took action and already started projects in 2010.
+There is always a risk in the business plan, and at the same time, a massive business opportunity.
+Each shift in spending creates a foreseeable market opportunity.
+Taleb writes that Singapore took action and already started projects in 2010.
 The opportunity lies in defining these scenarios and execution models before they occur.
 Search listening and social listening helps us understand when the time is right – and what we have to do.
 When the event arrives, you should be ready.

 👉 How to find out about the next battlefield, understand its impact, and prepare for it?